Funcom: History

 In June 2021, Funcom acquired Swedish video game developer The Outsiders, while the company also announced plans to open a new studio in Romania.
 The company's newest office, Funcom Bucharest, opened in September and serves for the moment as the company's headquarters for quality assurance, with plans in place to expand to other areas of game development over time.

 Funcom acquired Cabinet Group, which owns the intellectual property rights of Conan, Mutant, and Solomon Kane and other works based on the writings of Robert E. Howard, in September 2021.
-Funcom stated that with this acquisition, that alongside a new game, they planned to merge these into a new studio Heroic Signatures and release a new game based on these properties.
-On December 2, 2021, it was announced that they signed an agreement with NUKKLEAR for assistance on Funcom's upcoming Dune survival video game.
+Funcom stated that with this acquisition, that alongside a new game, it planned to merge these into a new studio Heroic Signatures and release a new game based on these properties.
+On December 2, 2021, it was announced that it signed an agreement with NUKKLEAR for assistance on Funcom's upcoming Dune survival video game.

 In October 2025, it was announced that The Outsiders was being shut down by Funcom.